rust-lang/rfcs/text/0000-if-not-let.md

 # Summary

-Introduce a new `if !let PAT = EXPR { BODY }` construct (informally called an **if-not-let expression**).
+Introduce a new `if !let PAT = EXPR { BODY }` construct (informally called an **if-not-let statement**).
 This works much like an if-let expression, but executes its body when pattern matching fails.

-This narrows the gap between regular `if` expressions and `if let` expressions, while also providing a simpler syntax for some common error-handling patterns.
+This narrows the gap between regular `if` syntax and `if let` syntax, while also simplifying some common error-handling patterns.

 # Motivation